- Specialist Mortgage Advisers

-What is Porting?If you are moving home, most lenders are able to transfer your mortgage to the new property without the need for you to take out a new mortgage.
+If you are moving home, most lenders are able to transfer your mortgage to the new property without the need for you to take out a new mortgage.
+Once you have decided to do get ac service, visit alliedexperts.com to arrange and hire good pros in New Jersey.
 This is called porting your mortgage.

 Porting your existing mortgage requires a new mortgage offer, so even though you’re staying with your existing lender, you’ll go through the mortgage application process again.
-This means that valuation fees, stamp duty and other fees you paid on your first mortgage, will be due again.
+This means that valuation fees, stamp duty and other fees you paid on your will be due again.
 As it’s treated as a new application, you can be refused, particularly if your financial situation has deteriorated.

 Some lenders will allow you to leave your current mortgage deal early without paying an early repayment charge, if you choose to port your mortgage, but this will not always be the case.
 Each lender will have their own criteria and your broker will be able to advise you about your options.

-Can I increase my loan amount when I port?If you choose to move to a higher value home and need to increase the loan amount, you can ask your lender to increase your mortgage.
+If you choose to move to a higher value home and need to increase the loan amount, you can ask your lender to increase your mortgage.
 This will be treated as a new application, however, so you will need to meet the affordability criteria and prove that you can afford the higher repayments on your mortgage.

 Each lender will have different criteria and whilst some might allow you to increase your current loan, others will insist that you take out another mortgage to pay for the additional loan requirement.
 This could have a different mortgage rate and terms to your original mortgage.

-Can I decrease my loan when I port?If you decide to downsize, then porting your mortgage is still an option, but you may need to repay the difference between your existing loan and smaller loan to the lender.
+If you decide to downsize, then porting your mortgage is still an option, but you may need to repay the difference between your existing loan and smaller loan to the lender.
 Most lenders will allow for a decrease in loan of up to 10% of the original loan before you are charged a fee, but this will vary from lender to lender.

 This will depend on a number of factors, for example, some lenders will not offer a porting option, in which case remortgaging would be your only choice.
 If you are close to the end of your existing mortgage, it might be quicker to consider changing lenders.

-As all lenders porting options will vary, it’s best to contact them to find out what your options are.
+As all lenders porting options will vary, http://www.camovers.ca it’s best to contact them to find out what your options are.
 A mortgage broker can also provide guidance on deciding your best option, based on your individual circumstances.